yuzhenmao/TransNet/README.md

 This is the pytorch implementation of _**TransNet**_.

+We introduce a novel notion named trinity signal that can naturally formulate various graph signals at different granularity (e.g., node attributes, edges, and subgraphs).
+With that, we further propose a domain unification module together with a trinity-signal mixup scheme to jointly minimize the domain discrepancy and augment the knowledge transfer across graphs.
+Comprehensive empirical results corroborate our theoretical findings and show that _**TransNet**_ outperforms all existing approaches on seven benchmark datasets by a significant margin.

 ### Datasets
 Here, we only provide datasets M2 and A1.
 Please download other datasets from the original papers listed in our paper.